What Are Fibroids? Exploring a Common Women's Health Issue

 Studies have shown that African-American women are more likely to develop fibroids than Caucasian women; nearly one in five African-American women will receive a fibroid diagnosis at some time in her life.

 Though no one has determined what exactly causes fibroids, it's known that fibroids respond to hormones.
 Menstruating women in their late 20s, 30s, and 40s are the most likely to get fibroids.
 There's also a genetic factor.
 If the women in your family are known to have fibroids, you and your daughters are more likely to develop them.

 What Are Common Fibroids Symptoms?

 When it comes to intramural and extramural fibroids, symptoms develop more gradually.
 Giving an example, Dr. Orady says, "It's the patient that comes in and says, 'You know, over the last five to six, maybe seven, years, my periods have just been getting really, really awful.
 They used to be fine, but they're just slowly getting worse and worse.
-The ones that have to pee every five minutes, or the patients that have really bad constipation and take stool softeners because they have a fibroid pressing on their rectum."
+The ones that have to pee frequently because a fibroid is sitting on their bladder, or the patients that have really bad constipation and take stool softeners because they have a fibroid pressing on their rectum."

 Regardless of location, larger fibroids can cause a sense of fullness or heaviness in the lower abdomen.
 Large extramural fibroids can even cause back pain.
 With the more extreme cases, the uterus might bulge out, causing the sufferer to look pregnant.
 But tiny fibroids cause few, if any, symptoms.